nextcloud/documentation/admin_manual/maintenance/update.rst

    installations that have less data and fewer users, and for admins who do not have shell access, for example on a hosted server.
-Larger installations should update ownCloud with their Linux package managers or manually upgrade, and then complete the update with the ``occ`` command, which is in the ``owncloud`` directory.
-Run ``occ --help`` to see command options.
+Larger installations should update ownCloud with their Linux package managers or manually upgrade, and then complete the update with the ``occ --upgrade`` command, which is in the ``owncloud`` directory.
+Run ``occ --help`` to see complete command options.

    For large installations there is a higher risk of PHP timeouts.
 There are two places where PHP timeouts are likely to happen:
    1. When the updater app makes a backup, and you have a large number of files to backup.
    2. After the Updater app is done and you click the "Start upgrade" button in the Web UI; the migration/repair process may take too long on large numbers of files.

 The Updater app performs these operations: